 Traveling to collect info

 As your research progresses you will hit dead ends.
-Don’t worry there are many ways to try and solve these.
-Traveling to get info will come later in the game unless there is an elderly relative, still physically able and cognitively alert who may have info and you have the cash to pay for a visit.
+Don’t worry; there are many ways to try and solve these.
+Traveling to get info will come later in the game unless there is an elderly relative, still physically able and cognitively alert ,who may have info and you have the cash to pay for a visit.
 The main place this helps is in identifying photos.
-You will want to bring albums, post it notes for labeling and magnifying glasses.
-If you have to fly do not check the photos.
-Carry them on in a regulation size bag.
+You will want to bring albums, sticky notes for labeling and magnifying glasses.
+If you have to fly, do not check the photos.
+Carry them on in a regulation-size bag.

-Still before you jump on a plane you will want to be far along in your search so that you know what you are looking for.
-For instance if you know the town your family is from you may want to arrange to search courthouse and church records.
+Before you jump on a plane you will want to be far enough along in your search so that you know what you are looking for.
+For instance, if you know the town your family is from you may want to arrange to search courthouse and church records.
 Many towns and countries worldwide also have local genealogists you can hire (at steep rates) to help you.